 But fear of clowns?
 Or fear of parakeets, trees, rain, the color yellow, belly buttons, the pope, the number 13, beards, and holes — all well-documented phobias.
 From whence do these come?
 And what purpose do they serve individually and collectively?

 Although my irrational fear of garbage disposals tilts in the direction of delusion because mine is clearly a false belief about the power these gadgets have over me, I actually live outside this belief and can laugh at myself whenever the fear tries to take hold.

 For those who live with psychosis, however, these fears and delusions are all too real and intractable.
-Without early intervention and treatment, they daily live with what can be debilitating delusions, hallucinations, thought disorders, and other symptoms — with the onset of these symptoms typically occurring in those who are between ages 16 and 25.
+Without early intervention and treatment, they daily live with what can be debilitating delusions, hallucinations, and other symptoms — with the onset of these symptoms typically occurring in those who are between ages 16 and 25.

 Having worked since last summer with young adults in this age range who have experienced their first episode of psychosis, I have seen firsthand that, if treatment begins early, there is every hope they can be spared a lifetime of disability and can go on to live fulfilling, healthy lives.

 For resources about first-episode psychosis programs, click HERE.